 - Would you call and request a meeting with the teacher to ask them calmly if they could explain what happened?

 If you are a parent who chooses anything other than 4, then your choice is the worst kind of slap in the face to an educator.
 Parents who take their child’s word over an adult before consulting with the adult challenge their authority.
-While it is entirely possible that the child is telling the truth, the teacher should be given the right to explain themselves without being viciously attacked first.
+While it is entirely possible that the child is telling the truth, the teacher should be given the right to explain their side without being viciously attacked first.

 Too many times, children leave out crucial facts, when explaining situations like this to their parent.
-Children are often devious by nature and if there is a chance they can get their teacher in trouble, then they will go for it.
-Parents and teachers who stay on the same page and work together alleviate this opportunity for assumptions and misconceptions, because the child knows they won’t get away with it.
+Children are often devious by nature, and if there is a chance they can get their teacher in trouble, then they will go for it.
+Parents and teachers who stay on the same page and work together alleviate this opportunity for assumptions and misconceptions because the child knows they won’t get away with it.

 Tip #6 – Don’t Make Excuses for Your Child